Vets-Who-Code/windows-dev-guide/README.md

 ### Terminal Settings

-A couple of quick things I recommend setting up are the default profile and your starting home directory.
+A few quick things I recommend setting up are the default profile and your starting home directory.
 These settings make it so launching Windows Terminal will open directly into WSL inside our user's home directory.

 #### Default Profile